Free College Starts Here. Do you qualify? Click here

 Overview

 The program includes didactic, laboratory, and clinical education and prepares students for entry-level imaging positions.
-Upon completion, graduates are eligible for the national certification exam the American Registry of Radiologic Technologists (ARRT) offers.
+Upon completion, graduates are eligible for the national certification exam offered by the American Registry of Radiologic Technologists (ARRT).

-ARRT certification provides eligibility for licensure in the state of Massachusetts.
+ARRT certification provides eligibility for licensure in Massachusetts.
 Graduates can be employed by hospitals, clinics, imaging centers, orthopedic/physician offices, mobile imaging companies, and pain management centers.

 Have questions or want to apply for the program?
 Contact: